The short answer to the question in the title is "yes."

 - Exercising within an hour (or so) of eating, either before or after

 If your dog is one of the predisposed breeds or has any of the other aforementioned risk factors, please be sure to speak with your veterinarian to discuss the steps you can take that might lower your dog’s overall risk of developing this devastating condition.
-Please also read my other articles on this important topic—Understanding Bloat, The Signs of GDV and Bloat in Dogs, and What Should I Do if My Dog Bloats?
+Please also read my other articles on this important topic — Understanding Bloat and What Should I Do if My Dog Bloats?

 I hope you've found this informative and easy to follow.
 Please share your thoughts, feedback, and any personal experiences with these conditions in the comments section below.
 Also, don't forget to share this information with your dog-owning friends and family.
-Hopefully they'll never need it, but they'll sure thank you for it if they do.
+Hopefully, they'll never need it, but they'll surely thank you for it if they do.